The cost of a 'comfortable' retirement soars - how much will you need?

 (Image credit: Getty Images)

-If you're aiming for a comfortable retirement, the cost of getting there has just gone up as new figures released today (7 February) show most people will need a much larger pension pot than originally anticipated.
+Everyone hopes to retire comfortably but the cost of getting there has unfortunately gone up - meaning most people will need a much larger pension pot than originally anticipated.

-Rising food, energy and motoring costs have pushed up the amount of money needed to fund a comfortable retirement, research suggests.
+Rising food, energy and motoring costs have pushed up the amount of money needed in your pension needed to fund a comfortable retirement, research suggests.

 The Pension and Lifetime Savings Association (PLSA) regularly puts out figures showing how much it costs to fund a minimum, moderate and comfortable level of retirement.